Stateware/Dav3i/doc/FrontEndTestPlan.md

 # 5.0 : Customization of View

 "Customization of View" encompasses the features which allow the user to modify their view (i.e. changing the size of the control panel, changing the size of the graphs, resizing of the window, and zooming in/out of the World Map).
+These tests are written under the assumption that "Selection of Countries" and "Graph Visualization" tests have passed.

 ## 5.1 : Specification Tests

+1. There are 2 ways to view the graphs.
+These are:
+&nbsp;1.
+Regular View
+&nbsp;2.
+Expanded View (which can be accessed by the arrow icon in the bottom righthand corner of the control panel)
+When you open Dav3i, what is the default view?

+2. There are 3 ways to modify the view of the world map.
+These are:
+&nbsp;1.
+Use a scroll wheel or scroll motion on a trackpad &nbsp;2.
+Use two fingers to zoom out or zoom in with a touchscreen
+&nbsp;3.
+Click the provided plus and minus buttons to zoom in and out

 ## 5.2 : Combination Specification Tests